jsmillie7/quick-portfolio/PCB/ATTiny_Programmer/index.md

 #### PCB:

 The final product turned out great.
-It worked perfectly and has made my life programming ATTinys much simpler.
-I did a bad job of cleaning off the extra flux, so the board has a bit of a crust on it, but I have since learned my lesson.
-My soldering skills have also improved significantly since this was done.
+It worked perfectly and has made my life programming ATTinys much simpler!

 <style>